Maplenormandy/sshbot/README.md

     sudo apt-get purge ros-hydro-rosserial*

 The version of rosserial in the debs is old.
-Then, run this to make the new rosserial package.

-    cd ~/catkin_ws
-    catkin_make
-    sudo catkin_make install
+Then, go to https://github.com/ros-drivers/rosserial and follow the instructions under Usage/Workflow.
+However, before running catkin_make, look for the rosserial_arudino.zip file in the canada folder.
+Unzip this over the rosserial_arduino folder in the rosserial repo.

 Note that there's a slight change in this version of rosserial from the git version.
 Namely, the rosserial arduino package was edited for Maple compatibility.